codemismatch/rubylearning/content/posts/2025-10-30-ruby-kata-mindset.md

 summary: Practise Ruby deliberately by logging kata sessions, rotating problem types, and sharing the lessons you learn.
 ---

 Daily practice compounds quickly when you treat Ruby exercises like a kata: repeatable, reflective, and scoped.
-Here’s a routine you can start today.
+Here&rsquo;s a routine you can start today.

 ## Warm up with quick wins

-Pick a problem you can solve in five minutes—reversing strings, scanning arrays, or parsing dates.
+Pick a problem you can solve in five minutes&mdash;reversing strings, scanning arrays, or parsing dates.
 The goal is to get your fingers moving and your `irb` session ready.
 Once the snippet passes, copy it into a notes file so you can revisit technique changes over time.

 ```ruby
 def alternating_sum(numbers)